c-sanders/AutoconfMacro-BisonSkeleton/README_GNU_Autotools.md

 ### Package maintainers.

 Package maintainers can be thought of as using macros in an indirect sense.
 What this means is that they don't actually execute or run the macros - rather, they just reference them in the ```configure.ac``` files that they write for their package.
 Even when a Package maintainer uses GNU Autoconf to generate a configure script for their package, they are still not executing or running the macros.
-All that GNU Autoconf is actually doing is copying the code for the macros into the resulting configure script.
+All that GNU Autoconf is actually doing is copying the code for the macros into the package's resulting configure script.

 ### Package users.